Lacazette exposes Arsenal’s transfer gamble and leaves Arteta in the firing line

 Arsenal go to Southampton on Saturday looking to avoid a third straight defeat in the Premier League.

+It looks like they will be without Lacazette on this occasion, with the frontman having missed training this week due to an illness.

-Whether Lacazette starts again remains to be seen, but his struggles in front of goal have left Arteta in a difficult position.
+And that, combined with his struggles in front of goal this season, has left Arteta in a difficult position.

 The Spaniard may not have been alone in opting not to bring in a replacement for Aubameyang, with technical director Edu equally as culpable, but he was the man who decided his relationship with the Gabon international was beyond repair.